 Telstra vs. Optus: SIM-only plans at a glance

-The table below shows a selection of SIM-only Telstra and Optus postpaid plans from Canstar Blue’s database, listed in order of standard cost, lowest to highest.
+The table below shows a selection of SIM-only Telstra and Optus postpaid plans on Canstar Blue’s database, listed in order of standard cost, lowest to highest.
 Find the best mobile plan for you using our comparison tool to see a wider range of plans from other providers.
 These are products with links to referral partners.

 Telstra vs Optus: Where can you find the best mobile deal?